-Requests for train movements within one traffic control area
+Requests for train movements within one timetable point/railway yard (local orders)

 Requesting capacity or changing already distributed capacity for moving rolling stock (shunting) on one railway yard.

 - Are made by public transport operators in the form of a request via the LOA online order system. - Are made by freight transport operators and other passenger transport operators by contact between the driver and traffic control.